Everard Home: Life

 Having qualified at Surgeons' Hall in 1778, Home was appointed assistant surgeon at the naval hospital, Plymouth.
 In 1787 he was appointed assistant surgeon, later surgeon, at St George's Hospital.
 He became Sergeant Surgeon to the King in 1808 and Surgeon at Chelsea Hospital in 1821.
 He was made a baronet (of Well Manor in the County of Southampton) in 1813.

-He was the first to describe the fossil creature (later 'Ichthyosaur') discovered near Lyme Regis by Joseph Anning and Mary Anning in 1812.
-Following John Hunter, he initially suggested it had affinities with fish.
-Home also did some of the earliest studies on the anatomy of platypus and noted that it was not viviparous, theorizing that it was instead ovoviviparous.
-Home published prolifically on human and animal anatomy.